 - No guarantee of IT security.

-Managed Virtual Assistant Service
+Cost of a Managed Virtual Assistant Service

-Managed virtual assistant service providers offer a high-touch model where the service provider takes on the tasks of hiring virtual assistants, training and onboarding them, and manages them day to day.
-They also support their virtual assistants in their facilities, often overseas (though they work the client's business hours).
-The cost is typically a flat fee.
+Managed virtual assistant service providers offer a high-touch model where the service provider takes on the tasks of hiring virtual assistants, training and onboarding them, and managing them day to day.
+The cost of a virtual assistant through a managed service is typically a flat monthly fee.

-As the client-assistant relationship grows and the assistant learns about the clients' businesses, they can add more tasks.
-There are risks with this model, too, due to the nature of the engagement:
+There are also risks associated with this model, due to the nature of the engagement:

 - Not suitable for one-time projects or short-term engagements